SpareCores/sc-www/src/assets/articles/architecture-weekly-2024.md

 Thanks to the visibility provided by the recent
 <a href="/article/pragmatic-engineer-pulse-2024/">Pragmatic Engineer post</a>,
-we were invited for an hour-long interview at the
+we were invited for an interview at the
 <a href="https://www.youtube.com/@architectureweekly" target="_blank" rel="noopener">Architecture Weekly channel</a>.

 We had an hour-long conversation with Vladimir, who brought exciting questions and topics to discuss.
 Thank you!